Cyb3r-Jak3/traefik-cloudflare-jwt/README.md

 ## Testing

 There are basic tests for making sure missing or invalid tokens are rejected.
-Due to the dependence on external services, I am unable to test that
+Due to the dependence on external services, I am unable to test a valid header with unit tests.

+If you would like to contribute, please feel free to open a PR.